DabzillaNation/Audio-To-Vibrations/README.md

 This is based on: https://github.com/abstract-creations/subwoofer

 # Description
-Converts desktop audio (or any audio device) into vibration commands for sex toys through initface.
+Converts desktop audio (or any audio device) into vibration commands for sex toys through initface in real time.

 Alternative to funscripts for vibrators.